openp2p-cn/openp2p/README.md

 ![image](/doc/images/prototype.png)
 ### Client architecture
 ![image](/doc/images/architecture.png)
-### P2PApp
+### Port ForWard (P2PApp)
-P2PAPP is the most import concept in this project, one P2PApp is able to map the remote service(mstsc/ssh) to the local listening.
-The main job of re-development or restful API we provide is to manage P2PApp.
+Port ForWard (P2PApp) is the most import concept in this project, one Port ForWard (P2PApp) is able to map the remote service(mstsc/ssh) to the local listening.
+The main job of re-development or restful API we provide is to manage Port ForWard (P2PApp).

 ![image](/doc/images/appdetail.png)